Because land passed through the females of our matriarchal tribe,

 Sarah Burnee (1744 – 1812), and

 all occupied the “Muckamaug Allotment” in what is now Hassanamesit Woods in Grafton, MA.
 The total allotment was approximately 197 acres including the 106 acre plot shown below.

 Sarah Mary Boston (21 February 1819 – 10 February 1879) was born and raised on the Muckamaug parcel but married and moved to Worcester, Massachusetts as an adult.

-Sarah Ellen Walker (abt, 1845 – 15 October 1892) is the daughter of Sarah Mary Boston and her husband, Gilbert Walker, and lived in Worcester her entire life.
+Sarah Ellen Walker (abt, 1845 – 15 October 1892) is the step-daughter of Sarah Mary Boston and the natural daughter of her husband, Gilbert Walker.
+Born in New York, she lived in Worcester for most of her life.

 Sarah Robins is believed to be the daughter of Robin Petavit, the Nipmuc sachem who led the Hassanamesit Nipmuc community in the latter half of the 17th century.
 She married Peter Muckamaug and lived in Providence, Rhode Island until 1729 when she returned to Hassanamesit and settled on her land.
 Sarah participated in a 1744 petition to the MA Bay legislature to remove and replace the Hassanamisco guardians.
 The Nipmucs felt that the guardians were corrupt and stealing their trust funds.
 They also asked for the guardians live closer to Hassanamesit so that the Nipmucs did not have to travel so far to receive their monies.

 Peter Muckamaug died around 1744 and two years later Sarah remarried.
 She and her husband, Thomas English remained on the Muckamaug parcel until Sarah’s death around 1749.